If you’ve struggled with debts, have a CCJ or been declared bankrupt, you may be worried your bad credit history will stop you from renting.

 Have you lived in a rented property before (or are you living in one now)?
 If you have kept up to date with the rent, be sure to ask the landlord or agent for a reference showing your payment record.
 Being able to show that you consistently paid your rent on time will no doubt work heavily in your favour.
 After all, your future landlord just wants reassurance that you’re going to be a reliable tenant.

-Cosy up with a housemate
+4. Consider splitting rent with a housemate

 Sometimes, living with another tenant in your rented property can up your chances of passing the credit requirements – especially if they have an above-average credit history.